In the Media

 IN THE MEDIA

 Most people learn about the wonder of totality from the media.
-But all too often, the media focuses on sensational stories that miss the real magic of the experience.
+However, media coverage too often focuses on sensational stories about traffic chaos and inflated economic impacts.
+Most fail to report on the totality experience.

 When two Americans venture off to Antarctica to chase an astronomical event that will black out the sun, they uncover madness, obsession and an identity crisis at the heart of the darkness.